vbelfouredemo/StudioLab/docs/Introduction.md

 ### Tabs

-Studio will also organize your repository into functional tabs.
+Studio will also organize your repository into functional tabs to make your work easier.

+#### APIs
 If you are focused on API design, the 'APIs' tab will only display OpenAPI and model files.

+#### Docs
 If you are writing behavioral documentation, the 'Docs' tab will display markdown files and other assets such as images.

+#### Files
 The 'Files' tab will display all files and directories located in your repository in case you need them.